silarsis/reposit-lambda/README.md

 The [deploy.js](./deploy.js) script deploys the code to Lambda.
 Used js because the aws-sdk libs are available inside the lambci lambda.

+To Do:

+* grequests and pre-loading so we speed things up
+* shorten the time period for the data we're requesting
+* implement some way of others using this - credential cache + app